MFR6340/theenglishextension.org/young-world-3/unit-1:schools around world.md

 <img src="https://imgur.com/3sxCIqX" width="25%" />

-A beautiful story showing the love between a poor boy in the Florida backwoods and his adopted fawn.
+Children across the globe go to school, but not all schools look the same.
+See schools in caves, around the w

 <a href="https://www.bookdepository.com/Yearling-Marjorie-Kinnan-Rawlings/9780689846236?ref=grid-view&qid=1654272403026&sr=1-2" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1001523331" rel="nofollow">Buy on Orell Füssli</a>